teambit/docs/docs/tutorials/bit-angular-tutorial.md

 Here is what happened:

-- A new top level components folder is created that includes the code of the component and its compiled code and node_modules (in this case the node_modules are empty, as all of your node_modules are peer dependencies and are taken from the root project.
+- A new top-level components folder is created that includes the code of the component, with its compiled code and node_modules (in this case the node_modules are empty, as all of your node_modules are peer dependencies and are taken from the root project.
 - The `.bitmap` file was modified to include the reference to the component
 - The package.json file is modified to point to the files rather than the remote package.
 Your `package.json` now displays: